 For most people, the concept of esports may be foreign.
-It seems strange that people would rather watch someone playing a game than actually play it themselves.
-However, for the current generation of children and young adults, spectating video games has become a notably popular activity, one that could challenge the landscape of traditional sports and entertainment.
-Esports as a form of entertainment has quite rapidly moved from the fringe to the mainstream - in 2018, the game ‘League of Legends’ was able to draw 100 million viewers1 for a single tournament.
-The marketing potential associated with these eyeballs has not been lost on numerous non-endemic sponsors like Coca-Cola, Toyota, T-Mobile, and many more.
+It seems strange that people would rather watch someone playing a game than play themselves.
+However, for the current generation of children and young adults, spectating video games has become a notably popular activity, one that could conquer the landscape of traditional live media, sports, and entertainment.
+Over the past few years, esports and game streaming have rapidly moved from the fringe to the mainstream, and viewership is challenging that of traditional sports.

 Source: Roundhill Investments

 Esports media companies operate livestreaming platforms, entertainment properties, and / or esports events.
 These companies may also own or operate esports teams.

 Combined Market Capitalization: $6.3 billion

 Tencent-backed Huya and sister company Douyu are two of the largest livestreaming platforms in China.
 Both companies operate as platforms for watching and interacting with live streamed content -- focused on gaming and esports.
 As of their most recent filings, Huya and Douyu collectively accounted for 310 million monthly active users.

 Huya currently derives more than 95% of its revenues from virtual gifting on its platforms, including core Huya and its subsidiary Nimo TV, a livestreaming platform focused on mobile in Southeast Asia and Latin America.
 In addition to its core business, Huya owns Royal Never Give Up (League of Legends Team) and the Chengu Hunters (Overwatch Team).
 Huya also recently announced a JV with ESL to expand its esports competitions into China.